cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 - [[Anakir]]: a silvered shortsword (110gp)
 	- Drawing on his experience with martial weapons, [[Bardolf]] remembers the silvered weapons have the special property of causing damage to enemies with immunity to regular weapons (e.g. werewolves)

 The party hears more snarling coming from a well.
 Indignant, [[Bardolf]] decides to spit down the well.
-The ghoul at the bottom tries to shield itself as the party
+The ghoul at the bottom tries to shield itself as the party annihilates it.

 ## The Spiked Pit and the Split Party
+As they ventured further into the dungeon, [[Pelanil]] observes that there is a strange place in the floor.
+After throwing a

 ## The Durst's Bedroom